someengineering/resoto.com/blog/resoto-search-aggregation/index.md

 :::note

 This blog post is the second in a series about Resoto's powerful search capability.
-The previous post, [Resoto Query Language 101](/blog/2022/02/04/resoto-query-language-101), provides an introduction and overview of search syntax and options.
+The previous post, [Resoto Search 101](/blog/2022/02/04/resoto-search-syntax-101), provides an introduction and overview of search syntax and options.

 :::